mihika09/Websockets-Chat/README.md

 > python server.py

-Navigate to localhost:5000/index on different windows and enter using a random username and room ID
+Navigate to localhost:5000/index on different browser windows and enter using a random username and room ID to enter a chatroom.